Morocco at the 2026 World Cup

 Tactical Profile

 Regragui plays a disciplined 4-1-4-1 that becomes a 5-4-1 against top opposition.
 The back five — with Hakimi as a wing-back bombing forward — is the most physically resilient in the tournament.
 Amrabat protects the center-backs with extraordinary ground coverage.
 Ounahi and El Khannouss provide midfield craft.
-Hakim Ziyech (now 32 and at Al-Duhail) remains the creative X-factor when Regragui deploys him from the right.
+Hakim Ziyech (now 33 and at Wydad Casablanca) remains the creative X-factor when Regragui deploys him from the right.
 En-Nesyri leads the line as a target man.
 Strengths: arguably the best defensive organization in the tournament, elite knockout mentality (five of six Qatar knockout matches went to the final minute), and a coach with proven tournament-closing ability.
 Weaknesses: goal-scoring depth — Morocco struggled to create high-quality chances in qualifying — and Ziyech's age means the creative burden falls on less proven options.
 Penalty-shootout form is mixed.